krischan-ai/chest-xray-pneumonia-demo/README.md

 ![VGG16 Fine-tuning Architecture](assets/model_architecture.png)

 * **Inference Optimization**: To ensure a smooth user experience on standard personal computers, `tensorflow-cpu` was specified in the environment configuration, achieving millisecond-level rapid inference without relying on a GPU.

-#### ✨ [v2.1 Latest Update] - Explainable AI (XAI) & Lesion Heatmap Visualization
-* **Grad-CAM Integration**: Shattered the "black-box" limitation of standard CNNs.
-By computing the gradients of the final convolutional layer (e.g., `block5_conv3`), the system dynamically generates Class Activation Heatmaps in real-time.
-* **Enhancing Clinical Trust**: Visually highlights the exact lung opacities driving the AI's "Pneumonia" prediction with red overlays.
-This provides radiologists with an intuitive second opinion for cross-validation and ensures the model is learning true pathological features rather than spurious correlations.
-* **New Tech Stack**: OpenCV (Color mapping and channel processing), Matplotlib.

 > 💡 **Developer's Reflection**
 >